tarantool/cartridge/rst/topics/state-machine.rst

 Unconfigured
 ~~~~~~~~~~~~

-If the working directory is clean and neither snapshots nor clusterwide
+If the working directory is clean and neither snapshots nor cluster-wide
 configuration files exist, the instance enters ``Unconfigured`` state.

 The instance starts to accept iproto requests (Tarantool binary